prebid/Prebid.js/modules/justpremiumBidAdapter.md

 # Description

-To get more information or get source to fetch bids please contact to Justpremium.
+To get more information or your unique zone id please contact Justpremium.

 # Test Parameters
 ```